 Several activities associated with oil and gas exploration and production can lead to physical disturbance, damage, alteration or contamination of seabed habitats and geomorphological features, with consequent effects on benthic communities.
-The prime potential sources of effect are summarised below, followed by a consideration of the foreseeable effects on draft, possible and designated SACs assessed to be at potential risk.
+The prime potential sources of effect are summarised below, followed by a consideration of the foreseeable effects on European Sites assessed to be at potential risk.